Litter-Robot Troubleshooting: Fix Yellow Light, Red Light, Odor & Cycling Issues (LR3, LR4 & LR5)

 Problem 5: Won’t Connect to WiFi

 1. The Litter-Robot only supports 2.4GHz WiFi networks.
-If your router broadcasts only 5GHz, you’ll need to enable 2.4GHz for setup.
+Enable 2.4GHz on your router if needed.

 3. Hold the Reset button for 8 seconds to factory reset the WiFi module